hklwin/chat/README.md

-# chat
+# Chat

-Sample chat for beginner.
-Simple front-end code to make correct way of making chat application.
+Simple HTML, CSS and Javascript code to show how to correctly make front-end side of chat application.